Imanelo/imanelo.github.io/README.md

-# Portfolio - Imane E l ouadi
+# Portfolio - Imane El ouadi

 This is the repository for my portfolio website.
 The portfolio showcases my skills, projects, and achievements.
 It serves as a central hub for potential employers, clients, or collaborators to learn more about my work and get in touch.